-So you just published a new post to your blog and wait the traffic to flood in..and wait…and wait.
-The sad news are that in 2019, if you don’t have an already established blog with authority you will not see many visitors to your blog unless you get backlinks to your content.
+So you just published a new post to your blog and wait for the traffic to flood in..and wait…and wait.
+The sad news is that in 2020 if you don’t have an already established blog with authority you will not see many visitors to your blog unless you get backlinks to your content.

 Below are 41 places where you should add your blog post to grab a back-link and of course, readers.